CartoDB/zika/story.md

 See https://en.wikipedia.org/wiki/2015%E2%80%9316_Zika_virus_epidemic

-## On the evolution of the epidemy
+## On the evolution of the epidemic

 > Q Dr. Fauci, how did this seem to catch us so by surprise?